-We will return to the old town after dark.
-Let’s first have a look at the “new town” behind the le Vieux Nice.
+We will be back in the Vieux nice after dark, and now have a look at the “new town” instead.

-This is where the shopping area begins.
-Avenue Jean Medecin is the main shopping street of Nice.
+This is where the main shopping area of the city begins.
+Avenue Jean Medecin is the main shopping street where most department stores exist.